open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-architecture-overview.md

 interrupted.
 This improves the overall responsiveness and guarantees that the system can handle real-time workloads with minimal jitter.

+> **Note:** You can learn more about preempt Kernel and its features at the [Linux Intel LTS Kernel Github](https://github.com/intel/linux-intel-lts/blob/main/README.md)

 ### perf tool

 The Linux `perf` tool is a powerful, integrated performance analysis suite, that taps